 Super Easy Spicy Green Onion Dip is an oldie but good from Cooking Chat.
 We whip this up for almost every gathering that calls for appetizers.
 This has a nice kick, so if you make this be sure to read on for some beverage tips!

 Toasted crostini topped with Dean’s French Onion Dip, bacon and tender steak makes for a savory treat. (sponsored recipe)

 We just posted this recipe the other day, featuring mashed golden Idaho® potatoes topped with turkey, spinach and other tasty goodness.
 Another recipe you can feel good about enjoying!

-It is highly likely that we will eat some pizza on Sunday.
+It is highly likely that we will eat some pizza on Sunday, so we need to include pizza in our super recipes for game day.
 This is one food we tend to outsource more than make at home.
 So our pizza share here is a guest post from Cynthia at My Nourished Home.